LudoTheHUN/adatx/README.md

 `:maxprogs` number of expressions we will generate before giving up on finding a solution.

-`:nprogs` we can keep searching untill we find :nprogs solutions to.
+`:nprogs` we can keep searching untill we find :nprogs solutions.

 ### Notice